sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 Submitting your assignment is a two step process:

 1. Complete the work and push it to your GitHub repository
+2. Do at least one of:
-2. Submit a pull request to the upstream {{site.course.github_owner}} repository that you originally forked from
+  * Submit a pull request to the upstream {{ site.course.github_owner }} repository that you originally forked from
+  * Visit a NINJA in pperson to check off week 2 of your assignment

 Pull requests are typically used to contribute code to someone else's project in the open source world.
 They let you send changes you've made, which the